 The information provided by the JAX online Tyre Selector is based on the selections entered by you.
 Please read our disclaimer to find out how to select the correct tyres.

-Prices include fitting, balancing, tubeless valve, tyre disposal & GST.
+Prices include fitting, balancing, tubeless valve, waste tyre management fee & GST.

 Find wheels for your car, view our wheel selector >